maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

 ## Refactoring

-Now everything works as we've imagined it to work but our code has become rather complex.
-In order to keep our `App.vue` component clean, we can refactor our code and move all of the transition logic into a separate component.
+Now everything works as we've imagined it to work, but our code has become rather complicated.
+To keep our `App.vue` component clean, we can refactor our code and move all of the transition logic into a separate component.

 ```diff
        <router-link to="/about">About</router-link>